TKouyama/SP_LunarCal_example/util/SP_LunarCal_Expand_example/readme.md

-# Lunar calibration with SP model (Disk-resolved model), expand to 2050 nm
+# Lunar calibration with SP model (Disk-resolved model), expanding to 2050 nm

 This is an official implementation (IDL) of a paper: